 Only warm up the spaces in your home that you use

 If you have many rooms and different divided spaces in your home, be selective when it comes to which areas you heat during the winter.
-We’re sure you don’t use all the rooms in your home equally – we all have that favorite spot in our home where we stay most often.
-Warm up your favorite and most used spaces and leave the other areas of your home unheated, turning on the heater in these areas only when absolutely needed.
+We’re sure you don’t use all the rooms in your home equally – we all have that favourite spot in our home where we stay most often.
+Warm up your favourite and most used spaces and leave the other areas of your home unheated, turning on the heater in these areas only when absolutely needed.
 You’ll be amazed at how much energy you’ll be saving.

 Perform a few simple maintenance checks on your heating system

 Bleeding your radiators – that is, letting out trapped air from inside it – will vastly improve their efficiency.
 Similarly, inspecting your boiler and making sure everything is working smoothly can save you a lot of time, money, and headaches from a busted up heating system in the future.